KaleoCtrl Svelte Themes

 Mode Behavior

-Desktop System commands are active directly — say "open firefox" without any prefix
+Desktop System commands are active directly — "open firefox" works without prefix

-Dictation Pure speech-to-text.
-Everything you say gets typed.
-Commands require the assistant name as prefix (e.g. "prometheus open firefox")
+Dictation Speech is transcribed and typed.
+Commands require the assistant name as prefix (e.g. "Kaleo open firefox")

 Terminal Voice commands are sent to the terminal

 Sleep KaleoCtrl is paused.
-Only listens for the wake phrase
+Only the wake phrase is recognized

 The Assistant Name

-You assign a custom name to your assistant (default: "prometheus").
-This name acts as a global command prefix and works in every mode:
+The assistant has a configurable name (default: "Kaleo").
+This name acts as a global command prefix and is recognized in every mode:

-• In desktop mode: commands work with or without prefix
+• In desktop mode: commands are accepted with or without the prefix

 • In dictation mode: the prefix distinguishes commands from dictated text